An Arborist's Guide to Tree Removal

-Tree removal is a complex and possibly dangerous job.
-If a tree is dying or ill-healthed, or is at risk of falling, it might have to be removed in order to avoid damage to property and guarantee safety.
-But how do you tell if a tree needs to be removed?
-This article will guide you through the warning signs to be looking for and help you figure out the right time to call in experts.
+Tree removal can be a complicated and potentially dangerous task.
+If a tree has died, diseased, or in danger to fall, the tree might require removal to avoid damage to property and guarantee safety.
+But how can you tell when a tree must be cut down?
+This article will walk you through the warning signs to be looking for and help you figure out when it’s time to call experts.

-One of the most evident signs that a plant needs to be removed is when it is dead or dying.
-Dead trees are without leaves and may appear lifeless.
-If a tree is without leaves or signs of growth, it’s probably dead.
-Additionally, the bark of a dead tree may be dry, cracked or peeling.
+One of the evident signs that a tree needs to be removed is when it is dead or dying.
+Dead trees are without leaves and may have a lifeless appearance.
+If a tree is without leaves or evidence of new growth, it’s probably dead.
+The bark of dead trees could be cracked, dry or peeling.

-The trees that are sick may pose a threat to other trees and plants in the surrounding area.
-The most common signs of disease on trees are yellowing leaves, wilted branches, and mushroom growth at the bottom or the trunk.
-If you suspect your tree might be suffering from disease, it’s important to have it inspected by a certified arborist.
+Trees with diseases may pose a threat to other plants and trees in the surrounding area.
+The most common signs of disease on trees are yellowing leaves, wilted branches, and the growth of mushrooms at the bottom of the tree.
+If you think your tree might be suffering from disease it is important to get it checked by a professional arborist.

 Leaning Trees